 A meeting minutes template is a customisable document that you can use to record what happened at your general meeting.
 The document needn’t be complicated, but it does need to follow a set formula.

 Any other general meeting is known as an extraordinary general meeting (EGM).
-The directors of the company can call an EGM whenever they wish, but they can also be forced to call one if one tenth of voters (either voting share or voting rights) request it.
+The directors of the company can call an EGM whenever they wish, but they can also be forced generally to call one if 5% of shareholders request it.

 Why do I need to take minutes of a general meeting?

 Our minutes of a general meeting template helps to ensure that you record the proceedings of your general meetings in the correct way.
 The exact procedure for your meetings will be contained in your company articles, but you also need to adhere to provisions made in the Companies Act.

 You need a written record of attendance of the meeting, and of the motions passed.
 Remember, though, that in most cases you can pass motions without holding a meeting: motions can also be passed in writing.